 - Download and review the Self Study Guide and ask: are we ready?

 - When all documentation completed, submit Self Study Report to the NNPRFTC.
+Contact NNPRFTC for details on how to submit.

 - Full accreditation fee of $10,000 must be paid in full prior to site visit.